hellenike/textbook/docs/practice/module2/portfolio/reading/index.md

 ## Reading from Lysias 1.9-1.12 (simplified)

-> Each verbal unit is placed on a separate line; indentation indicates the level of subordination.
+> Each verbal expression is placed on a separate line; indentation indicates the level of subordination.
 > The verbal expression
 > and any connecting words are **highlighted like this**.